Will Energy Prices Go Down in 2026 in the UK?

 (Cornwall Insight, 2025)

-Even if wholesale gas and electricity prices were to stabilise, sites across the UK are likely to face higher energy expenditure due to increasing non-commodity charges and factors.
+Even if wholesale gas and electricity prices stabilise, sites across the UK are likely to face higher energy costs due to rising non-commodity charges and other factors.

-According to energy market researchers at Cornwall Insight4, non-commodity charges, which include network costs, policy levies, and other regulatory fees, are forecast to make up nearly 60% of a typical business electricity bill in 2026.
+According to energy market researchers at Cornwall Insight4, non-commodity charges, including network costs, policy levies, and other regulatory fees, are forecast to account for nearly 60% of a typical business electricity bill in 2026.
 Cornwall Insight’s analysis shows a range of drivers behind this increase, including:

 • Rising transmission network costs.